litestar-org/pytest-databases/docs/index.rst

    pip install pytest-databases[postgres,mysql,redis]

-See the :doc:`guides/getting-started` guide for a full list of available extras and detailed installation instructions.
+See the :doc:`getting-started` guide for a full list of available extras and detailed installation instructions.

 **Basic Usage**